lando/symfony/docs/config.md

 ---
 title: Configuration
-description: Learn how to configure the Lando Laravel recipe.
+description: Learn how to configure the Lando Symfony recipe.
 ---

 # Configuration